-Note: I haven’t worked on GoDaddy for several years, I think.
-I heard they have improved things, so they might have become a good hosting company, I don’t know, so don’t judge them based on my past experience with them.
+Note: I haven’t worked on a GoDaddy hosting for several years, I think.
+I heard they have improved things, so they might have become a decent hosting company – I don’t really know.
+I suggest doing some research on your own.

 It continues with your WordPress theme